troystribling/BlueCap/README.md

 }
 ```

-Here the [characteristicsDiscoveredFuture](#characteristicdiscovery) previously defined is flatmapped to Future&lt;Characteristic&gt and the characteristic is read;.
-This ensures that characteristic has been discovered before writing.
+Here the [characteristicsDiscoveredFuture](#characteristicdiscovery) previously defined is flatmapped to func write<T:RawDeserializable>(value:T, timeout:Double) -> Future<Characteristic> to ensure that characteristic has been discovered before writing.
 An error is returned if the characteristic is not found.

 ### Characteristic Read